MoonsideGames/MoonWorks/README.md

 # MoonWorks

 MoonWorks is a free cross-platform game development framework.
 Its implementation is heavily inspired by [FNA](https://github.com/FNA-XNA/FNA), which is itself a free implementation of the Microsoft XNA API.
+While FNA is a preservation project and needs to remain the same forever, MoonWorks can go beyond the legacy restrictions of XNA for more advanced capabilities.

 MoonWorks wraps native-code implementations in managed C# for clean high-level abstractions that still run fast.
 It's simple and it tries to stay out of your way as much as possible.